johnw-north/FIKbody/README.md

 SIK is a Full Body IK solution for VR.

-Forked from UBIK Solver by JonasMolgaard. https://github.com/JonasMolgaard/UBIKSolver
+Forked from UBIK Solver by Jonas Molgaard. https://github.com/JonasMolgaard/UBIKSolver

 Inspired by Mathias Parger's master thesis http://diglib.tugraz.at/download.php?id=5c4a48dc5a282&location=browse